Registration/Payment Dates Fall 2024/Spring 2025

 Failure to disclose the name of every college or university previously matriculated (enrolled in) without regard to whether credit was earned or not will be considered as an intentional omission and may result in disciplinary action regarding, but not limited to, administrative withdrawal with forfeiture of tuition and fees.

-Vernon College has signed articulation agreements with the following 4-year schools: Midwestern State University, Arizona State University, Wayland Baptist University, Ashford University, West Texas A&M University, Stephen F. Austin University, Baylor University, Kaplan University, Texas Tech University, University of North Texas, Texas Western Governors University, Tarleton State University, University of Texas Dallas, and Bellevue University.
+Vernon College has signed articulation agreements with the following 4-year schools: Midwestern State University, Arizona State University, Wayland Baptist University, Ashford University, West Texas A&M University, Grand Canyon University, Baylor University, Kaplan University, Texas Tech University, University of North Texas, Tarleton State University, University of Texas Dallas, and Bellevue University.
 In all cases, Vernon College is considered a host institution.
 The degree granting, or home institution, should be contacted for additional information such as costs and delivery method.

 COPYRIGHT INFRINGEMENT - Vernon College prohibits the unauthorized use and distribution of copyrighted materials including unauthorized peer-to-peer file sharing.
 Violating this policy may subject the student to civil and criminal liabilities and appropriate disciplinary actions as specified in the Student Handbook.